kalmi/sheets-apps-script-serverless-graphql/README.md

 ## Development

-If you watnt to use watch mode, run the next command.
+If you want to use watch mode, run the following command:

 ```
 $ yarn watch